 1. Tour Little Havana

-Men are playing dominoes (and great conversation) in the Latin community set right in the heart of Miami.
+This Latin community is set in the heart of Miami, and it’s full of great conversation, delicious food and men playing dominoes.
 The main street of Little Havana features stunning art galleries, exquisite Cuban food, and local fruit stands that dot the Avenue all along the way.
-Of course, there are several cigar shops to get your fix on the walkway of the stars.
-A feast for the senses and an entirely immersive experience, Little Havana is a must see in Miami.
+Of course, there are also several cigar shops if you need to get your fix along the walkway of the stars.
+A feast for the senses and an entirely immersive experience, Little Havana is a must-see in Miami.

-For more photos of our day spent in Little Havana see our article: An Introduction to Little Havana
+For more photos of our day spent in Little Havana, read our article: An Introduction to Little Havana

 2. Stroll through Vizcaya Museum and Gardens

 What do you do when you are a businessman and travel across Europe collecting art, antiques, and furniture to fill up your 180-acre estate?
-Well, if you’re James Deering you create a replica of Italy during its Renaissance period.
-There is simply no way to adequately describe this breathtaking collection of architecture and art other than to say you simply need to see it.
-It’s just like you have stepped over into Italy, without the expensive plane ticket and hours of travel.
-Be sure to check out the formal garden, and the East Terrace, which has a fantastic view of the bay.
+Well, if you’re James Deering, you create a replica of Italy during its Renaissance period—the Vizcaya Museum.
+There is no way to adequately describe this breathtaking collection of architecture and art other than to say you simply need to see it.
+It’s just like you have stepped over into Italy, but without the expensive plane ticket and hours of travel.
+Be sure to check out the formal garden and the East Terrace, which has a fantastic view of the bay.